bobo3bo/UKF-optical-forces-on-ENZ/activity.md

 ### 28th of June
 First (wrong) results in the calculations of the force from Maxwell's stress tensor due to the simulation space being too small.
 ![Fxyz vs box size](./activity/pictures/20degmesh5nmexport700nmmetlabmesh5nm500.03.FxyzRGB.png)
-Total force (Fx-red, Fy-green, Fz-blue) vs. sidelength of the cube on whose surfaces the MST and force is calculated.
+Total force (Fx-red, Fy-green, Fz-blue) [N] vs. sidelength [nm] of the cube on whose surfaces the MST and force is calculated.
 With bigger cubes the force should converge in value, while at small sizes there should be numerical artifacts.

 ### 20th of June
 I gave a presentation about the work at [Laboratory for optics and optical thin films](https://www.irb.hr/eng/Divisions/Division-of-Materials-Physics/Laboratory-for-optics-and-optical-thin-films) on 'Electric field assisted dissolution of metals' in the project [REPTOSNANODOPS](https://sites.google.com/view/reptosnanodops)